Workers Compensation for Eye Injuries, Vision Loss, and Blindness – How to Get a Workers Comp Eye Injury Settlement in Virginia

 If you’ve hurt your eye at work, you must see a doctor right away to try to prevent permanent vision loss.
 Even if you think the injury is minor, seek medical attention immediately.

 After you’ve received medical care contact a workers comp attorney to help you get every penny and medical treatment you’re owed.
-Though your eye injury may seem straightforward, you may have an uphill battle to get the workers comp benefits you deserve.
+Though your eye injury may seem straightforward, you may have an uphill battle to get all the types of workers compensation benefits you deserve.
 Many insurance companies dispute everything when it comes to work-related eye injuries because the treatment is so expensive and the damage is often permanent.
-But Corey Pollard can help you and your family.
+But Corey Pollard can help you and your family if you’ve suffered an eye injury, vision loss, or blindness in Richmond, Newport News, Norfolk, Virginia Beach, Fairfax, Roanoke, Charlottesville, or elsewhere throughout Virginia.